yonkov/Simple-Tour-Guide/readme.txt

 Stable tag: 1.0.0
 License: GPLv2

-Integration of Shepherd.js (https://shepherdjs.dev/) for WordPress.
 Easily add an interactive step-by-step user guide (introduction tour) for your visitors from a friendly admin interface.

 == Description ==
 Simple Tour Guide is an easy to use step-by-step onboarding user guide that lets you create an interactive guided tour for your visitors.